Children are at particular risk of medication errors . . . this is attributable primarily to incorrect dosages.

 Elderly patients are prescribed more than 30% of all prescription drugs.
 Adverse drug events or reactions to medicines are implicated in 5% to 17% of inpatient admissions (Alexander & Wang, 2014).

 As people age, they typically take more medicines.
-Older adults (>65 years) are twice as likely as others to come to emergency departments for adverse drug events (over 177,000 emergency visits each year) and nearly 7 times more likely to be hospitalized after an emergency visit (CDC, 2012b).
+Older adults (>65 years) come to emergency departments almost 450,000 each year, more than twice as often as younger people, and they are nearly 7 times more likely to be hospitalized after an emergency visit (CDC, 2018m).

-Most of these hospitalizations are due to a few drugs that require careful monitoring to prevent problems.
-These include blood thinners such as warfarin, diabetes medications like insulin, seizure medications such as phenytoin and carbamazepine, and heart medicine such as digoxin (CDC, 2012b).
+Most of these hospitalizations are due to just a few drugs that require careful monitoring to prevent problems.
+These include blood thinners such as warfarin, diabetes medications like insulin, seizure medications such as phenytoin and carbamazepine, heart medicine such as digoxin, and opioid analgesics (CDC, 2018m).

 Poor cognition is associated with inability to follow medication regimens.
 Forgetting is a major reason medication doses are missed.
 The most common type of noncompliance is dose omission, but over-consumption is also a mistake frequently made by older people (Hughes & Blegen, 2008).